AmanSagar0607/Diabetes-Prediction/README.md

 ## Author

-This project is developed by Aarchi Gandhi, Aman Sagar, Manas Kori, Ujjwal Agrawal.
+This project is developed by Aarchi Gandhi, Aman Sagar, Manas Kori and Ujjwal Agrawal.